insertokername/custom-authlib/docs/django/1/index.rst

 =======================

 .. meta::
-    :description: How to create an OAuth 1.0 server in Django with Authlib.
+    :description: How to create an OAuth 1.0 server in Django with insertokname-authlib.
         And understand how OAuth 1.0 works.

 This is just an alpha implementation of Django OAuth 1.0 provider.
 An OAuth 1